AmirulAndalib/PyLivestream/README.md

 [![pypi versions](https://img.shields.io/pypi/pyversions/PyLivestream.svg)](https://pypi.python.org/pypi/PyLivestream)
 [![PyPi Download stats](https://static.pepy.tech/badge/pylivestream)](https://pepy.tech/project/pylivestream)

-Streams to one or **multiple** streaming sites simultaneously, using pure object-oriented Python (no extra packages) and FFmpeg.
+Streams to a livestreaming video service, using pure object-oriented Python (no extra packages) to call FFmpeg.
 Tested with `flake8`, `mypy` type checking and `pytest`.
 `visual_tests.py` is a quick check of several command line scripting scenarios on your laptop.
 FFmpeg is used from Python `subprocess` to stream to sites including: